Retrocausality: Quantum physics

 Time runs left to right in this Feynman diagram of electron–positron annihilation.
 When interpreted to include retrocausality, the electron (marked e^{−}) was not destroyed, instead becoming the positron (e^{+}) and moving backward in time.

 Ernst Stueckelberg, and later Richard Feynman, proposed an interpretation of the positron as an electron moving backward in time, reinterpreting the negative-energy solutions of the Dirac equation.
-Electrons moving backward in time would have a positive electric charge.
+This is called the Stückelberg interpretation.
+Electrons moving backward in time would have a positive electric charge according to this interpretation.
 This time-reversal of anti-particles is required in modern quantum field theory, and is for example a component of how nucleons in atoms are held together with the nuclear force, via exchange of virtual mesons such as the pion.
 A meson is made up by an equal number of normal quarks and anti-quarks, and is thus simultaneously both emitted and absorbed.

 Wheeler invoked this time-reversal concept to explain the identical properties shared by all electrons, suggesting that "they are all the same electron" with a complex, self-intersecting world line.
 Yoichiro Nambu later applied it to all production and annihilation of particle-antiparticle pairs, stating that "the eventual creation and annihilation of pairs that may occur now and then is no creation or annihilation, but only a change of direction of moving particles, from past to future, or from future to past."
 The backwards-in-time point of view is nowadays accepted as completely equivalent to other pictures, but it has nothing to do with the macroscopic terms "cause" and "effect", which do not appear in a microscopic physical description.

 Retrocausality is associated with the Double Inferential state-Vector Formalism (DIVF), later known as the two-state vector formalism (TSVF) in quantum mechanics, where the present is characterised by quantum states of the past and the future taken in combination.

 Retrocausality is sometimes associated with nonlocal correlations that generically arise from quantum entanglement, including for example the delayed choice quantum eraser.
 However accounts of quantum entanglement can be given which do not involve retrocausality.
 They treat the experiments demonstrating these correlations as being described from different reference frames that disagree on which measurement is a "cause" versus an "effect", as necessary to be consistent with special relativity.
 That is to say, the choice of which event is the cause and which the effect is not absolute but is relative to the observer.
 The description of such nonlocal quantum entanglements can be described in a way that is free of retrocausality if the states of the system are considered.

 Tachyon visualization: since a tachyon moves faster than the speed of light, we can not see it approaching.
 After a tachyon has passed nearby, we would be able to see two images of it, appearing and departing in opposite directions.
 The black line is the shock wave of Cherenkov radiation, shown only in one moment of time.